 The UBC Master of Occupational Therapy Northern distributed program is designed for applicants who are from, or who would like to work in, northern or rural areas.
-Of the 72 MOT students accepted annually, 16 domestic seats in the program are allocated to the North.
+Of the 80 MOT students accepted annually, 16 domestic seats in the program are located in the North at UNBC.

 The MOT-N is a provincially funded initiative developed in partnership with the University of Northern British Columbia (UNBC) that aims to increase recruitment and retention of Occupational Therapists (OT) to northern and rural areas where there is a significant shortage of OTs.
 This fully distributed model of learning uses technology that allows instructors and students to interact in real-time at multiple locations.
 Clinical skills assistants will be present in labs at both campuses to facilitate learning and clinical skills development.